Canning bbq sauce is easier than you think! The fresh tomato barbeque sauce recipe for canning will ensure you have homemade bbq sauce year-round!

 If you like a chunkier chutny-style BBQ sauce, simply puree the mixture into a thick paste.

-Add the vinegar, brown sugar, molasses, soy sauce and dijon mustard, stirring to combine.
+Add the white vinegar, brown sugar, molasses, soy sauce and dijon mustard, stirring to combine.
 Cook for an additional 4 hours until thick.

 Consider this recipe your beginning.
 Make it first, and try it out.